nuux14/TodoList/README.md

 ### Visual Studio Code (or any code editor)

-1. Navigate to the `ContactsApp/Server` folder.
+1. Navigate to the `TodoList` folder
 1. If you haven't installed the EF Core Command Line Interface (CLI), install it by following [these instructions](https://docs.microsoft.com/ef/core/miscellaneous/cli/dotnet).
 Choose the latest stable version (the project file currently ships with version 3.1.4).
 1. This migration step has already been done but for reference this is what you'd have done: